aserson/cuda-khun-poker/README.md

 EV(Player 2) ≈ +0.055
 ```

-Both C++ and CUDA implementations converge to these values.
+CUDA implementations converge to these values.

 ---